safenotscammed/birthdayparty.mov/README.md

-# Watch Out for .mov Domains
+# Watch Out for .mov Domains!

 If you clicked on birthdayparty.mov in a message or email someone sent you and ended up here instead of watching a video, you might be wondering what's going on.
 Let me explain…